htangsmart/FitCloudPro-SDK-Android/README.md

 When the bracelet changes the schedule by itself, use `WristbandManager#observerWristbandMessage()` to monitor the `WristbandManager#MSG_CHANGE_SCHEDULE` message

 ### 6.11.
 Collection code and business card
 When `WristbandVersion#isExtCollectionCode` is true, it means that the bracelet supports the collection code function.
-Use `WristbandManager#getSupportQrCode` to query which types of payment codes the watch supports
+Use `WristbandManager#requestSupportQrCodes` to query which types of payment codes the watch supports

 When `WristbandVersion#isExtBusinessCard` is true, it means that the bracelet supports the business card function.
-Use `WristbandManager#getSupportQrCode` to query which types of payment codes the watch supports
+Use `WristbandManager#requestSupportQrCodes` to query which types of payment codes the watch supports

 When `WristbandVersion#isExtNucleicAcidCode` is true, it indicates that the bracelet supports the nucleic acid code function.